 The Boomerang program is available to all state departments.
 However, retirees may still seek and apply for retired annuitant vacancies at any state department by visiting the Department of Human Resources (CalHR) website to search for

 8. Do I have to register in the Boomerang program to be hired as a retired annuitant?

 Not all state departments will choose to use the Boomerang program.
 However, the Boomerang program serves as a centralized resource that participating state departments may use to identify individuals who are interested in working as a retired annuitant.
-Retired annuitant jobs may also continue to be posted on the Department of Human Resources (CalHR) Web site at
+Retired annuitant jobs may also be posted on the Department of Human Resources (CalHR) Web site at

 9. Why should I register, what are the benefits?

 The greatest benefit is that the database is a centralized resource for participating state departments to identify retirees who want to return to work on a temporary basis.
 You can identify how you want to be contacted, your availability to work, your skills and experience which may ensure you are only contacted for the types of work you are interested in accepting.

 10. Who will see my personal information and what information do I have to provide?